Muramas/Stellaris-Mutator/README.md

 - All stars have 2 energy oribtals
 - All 2 mineral orbitals are 3
 - Change gene tailoring cost.
 Remove base cost and increase cost per pop.
-- (bugfix) Stratified Society faction is happy, even if you have robots (Ghost73)
+- (bugfix) Totalitarian faction fix for having robots in a stratified society.
+Previously it would be angry if you have robots (Ghost73)
 - Demoting pops faster - Rulers 3600 -> 720 / specialist 1800 -> 360 days
 - You need more tech in the current tier before moving up Tier 2 = 10, Tier 3 = 10, Tier 4 = 7, Tier 5 = 6
 - When you have an SR in your territory, the tech shows up more often.
 Also having an leader with the trait expertise materials also helps more (Fixed an issue with a NOT where it should be a NOR)